Historic Plaque Program

 The plaque program was created and is administered by The Historical Society of Oak Park and River Forest and is intended to highlight the rich history and architectural heritage of our two villages as well as serve as an example of community pride.

-Created by Kelli Kline, Historical Society board president, each plaque informs the community and visitors about the historic specifics of each designated house.
+Created by Kelli Kline, former Historical Society board president, each plaque informs the community and visitors about the historic specifics of each designated house.
 The program serves as a fundraiser for the Historical Society and a portion of each plaque is tax deductible.

 The plaque program is for homes in Oak Park and River Forest that are at least 50 years old, in good repair and that retain most of their historic character as determined by a visual inspection conducted by the Historical Society's plaque committee.